asmitahase/planarity/README.md

 ## GamePlay

-1. You'll be presented with a planer tangled graph at level 4 at the beginning
+1. Player will be presented with a planer tangled graph at level 4 at the beginning
-2. Move the nodes with your mouse to untangle the graph and reach the next level
+2. Move the nodes with a pointing device to untangle the graph and reach the next level

 ## TechStack